 - Half an ounce of organic parsley (less is needed than in juicing as the whole herb is used).

-- The juice of one large or two small lemons (minus the seeds).
+- The juice of 1 large or 2 small lemons (minus the seeds).

-- One large organic cucumber, diced with the peel on and seeds kept (peel first if you can’t find organic).
+- 1 large organic cucumber, diced with the peel on and seeds kept (peel first if you can’t find organic).

 - As much watermelon with the seeds as you can fit into the blender.

-Blend all these ingredients up until you can see the parsley leaves finely blended and the watermelon seeds chopped up into small pieces.
-Drink immediately.
+Blend all these ingredients up until you can see the parsley leaves finely blended and the watermelon seeds chopped up into tiny pieces.

-This smoothie is extremely refreshing and very good for cleaning the kidneys.
-Remember though that watermelon really doesn’t keep once blended so you’d want to drink this smoothie immediately for the richest supply of antioxidants and enzymes.
+This smoothie is extremely refreshing and very good for cleaning the kidneys in particular.
+Remember though that watermelon really doesn’t keep once blended, so you’d want to drink this smoothie immediately for the richest supply of antioxidants and enzymes.